Starting a Co-op

 - as a means of keeping a community or business alive.
 For example, many workers' co operatives are organized when a private business is no longer able to maintain the industry within that community.

-- to provide business continuity when the owner of a small business wishes to retire (succession planning)
+- to provide business continuity when the owner of a small business wishes to retire (succession planning or exit strategy)

 - as a means of keeping profits and control of a business within the community, rather than with a large, remotely owned and operated corporation.
 A co-operative is owned and controlled locally.
 Therefore, the earnings of the co-operative stay in the community and are directed by members of the community.